Pattern Construction for Boy’s Suits

 The pattern sheet contains two blouson jackets for children in sizes 98-140.

-Further pattern constructions and finished patterns for children’s clothing can be found in our online shop.
+Further instructions for pattern construction and sewing patterns for children can be found in our online shop.